wgseligman/GramsSim/GramsG4/README.md

 The [`grams::MCScintHits`](../GramsDataObj/include/MCScintHits.h) data object is the equivalent of MCLArHits, but for energy deposits in the scintillator strips that make up the detector's time-of-flight (TOF) or veto-wall subsystems.
 MCScintHits is a [map][3050] containing `grams::MCScintHit` objects.

-Since energy deposits in a LArTPC's scintillator subsystems are used for timing and veto of the events in the LAr, but typically not for the physics of the event.
+Energy deposits in a LArTPC's scintillator subsystems are used for timing and veto of the events in the LAr, but typically not for the physics of the event.
 Therefore the `MCScintHit` information is not recorded to the same level of detail as an `MCLArHit`.

 ## Generating large numbers of events